InstituteforDiseaseModeling/idmtools/docs/platforms/comps/add_2ac.rst

 Add files
 ---------

-Files can be added specifically or by addomg one or more directories to an asset collection.
+Files can be added specifically or by adding one or more directories to an asset collection.

 Add specific files
 ^^^^^^^^^^^^^^^^^^